-Based solely on the facts in the Registration Statement and the facts in the Officers' Certificates, we are of the opinion that the Company has been organized and has operated in conformity with the requirements for qualification and taxation as a REIT under the Code for its taxable years ended December 31, 1994 through 1997, and that the Company will be in a position to continue its qualification and taxation as a REIT within the definition of Section 856(a) of the Code for the taxable year that will end December 31, 1998, once it has completed certain restructuring events that are necessary as a result of its acquisition of J.C.
-Nichols Company and that must be completed by September 30, 1998.
+Based solely on the facts in the Registration Statement and the facts set forth in the Officers' Certificates, we are of the opinion that the Company has been organized and has operated in conformity with the requirements for qualification and taxation as a REIT under the Code for its taxable years ended December 31, 1994 through 1997, and that the Company is in a position to continue its qualification and taxation as a REIT within the definition of

+Section 856(a) of the Code for the taxable year that will end December 31, 1998.
 With respect to 1998, we note that the Company's status as a REIT at any time during such year is dependent, among other things, upon the Company meeting the requirements of Sections 856 through 860 of the Code throughout the year and for the year as a whole.
-Accordingly, because the Company's satisfaction of such requirements will depend upon future events, including the restructuring events, the precise terms and conditions of proposed transactions, the final determination of operational results, and the effect of certain provisions contained in the President's Budget Proposal for the Fiscal Year 1999 on the Company's REIT status, it is not possible to assure that the Company will satisfy the requirements to be a REIT during the taxable year that will end December 31, 1998.
+Accordingly, because the Company's satisfaction of such requirements will depend upon future events, including the precise terms and conditions of proposed transactions, the final determination of operational results, and the effect of certain provisions contained in the President's Budget Proposal for the Fiscal Year 1999 on the Company's REIT status, it is not possible to assure that the Company will satisfy the requirements to be a REIT during the taxable year that will end December 31, 1998.